becm/live-tools/README.md

 To show available operations call script without arguments.

 ### Image Creation
-The `create` operation takes a system root directory and an arbitrary output directory to write a squashfs image (`filesystem.squashfs`), additional package info to.
+The `create` operation builds a squashfs image (`filesystem.squashfs`) and additional package info from a system root directory.

 The `/boot/grub` directory and initrd images are excluded from squashfs image to save space.
 The default kernel (`vmlinuz`) and initrd (`initrd.img`) are